 Work Simply: Embracing the Power of Your Personal Productivity Style (Carson Tate) This is typically my recommended starting point for people just beginning to look at improving their personal productivity.
 It is helpful to know your style and what will work for you before you start looking at specific tools and systems.

-An arsenal of powerful questions that will transform every conversation.
-Skillfully redefine problems.
-Make an immediate connection with anyone.
-Power Questions sets out a series of strategic questions that will help you win new business and dramatically deepen your professional and personal relationships.
+This book contains an arsenal of powerful questions that will transform every conversation and allow you to make an immediate connection with anyone.
+Power Questions sets out a series of strategic questions that will help you connect with prospective donors and dramatically deepen your professional and personal relationships.